 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Getting to specialized types of equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Lifting heavy items and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be needed, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, reliable expertise will become even more important.
-Newer models of heating and cooling systems need less energy or produce it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+The newest models of heating and cooling systems need less energy or produce it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
-Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-You can secure the needed certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-An employer may also require NATE certification.
-An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.
+Earn certifications by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician relies on the program, which is typically six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this influential accreditation further develops your technical knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 per year.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary depending on where you work.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+A typical workday may vary based on the project and job site.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you may have more of a set schedule for regular business hours.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Complex jobs might take longer than others, so the number of calls you can go on may vary.

-Like we mentioned earlier, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
+Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
 For roles assisting customers, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.
+Then again, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary